vaconingham/parking-api/README.md

 - Allow car park and/or bays to be unavailable/closed on specific days e.g. weekends
 - Allow booking of multiple days
 - Allow bookings of time periods e.g. 12hours, 24hours, week, etc.
-- Change time of boking contraints e.g. bookings can be made further into the future or within less/more time.
+- Change time of booking contraints e.g. bookings can be made further into the future or within less/more time.

 ## Tests

+Automated testing done using PyTest.
+You can find all the different tests inside the 'tests' directory.

+Validation tests include:
+- Number of bays automatically increments when a bay is added/deleted to/from a car park.
+- Bays are automatically allocated a bay number on create.
+- If bay number is provided on registation that is already created.
+- Customer vehicle registrations are unique
+- Reservation cannot be made within 24 hours of booking.
+- Reservation cannot be made beyond 365 days of booking.
+- Reservation cannot be made on date where car park is full.
+- Reservation cannot be made if customer already exists on that date.
+- Reservation bay number is automatically allocated.

 ## Bugs